autonity/docs.autonity.org/concepts/staking/index.md

 ### Unbonding

 Stake is unbonded from a validator through an unbonding operation.
-Unbonding is subject to an [unbonding period](/concepts/staking/#unbondingperiod) during which it remains locked.
+Unbonding is subject to an [unbonding period](/concepts/staking/#unbondingperiod) during which it is in an `unbonding` state.
+During unbonding the Newton is represented as shares in the validator's unbonding pool, those shares tracking the $\%$ of unbonding stake owned by the stake holder.
+Once unbonding has completed, the due amount of Newton is minted to the stake holder.
 The unbonding period applies irrespective of whether the nominated validator is a member of the consensus committee or not.

 Unbonding is triggered by a staker submitting an `unbond()` transaction.
 Unbonding can begin as soon as the unbond transaction request has been finalized.
 On processing the transaction, the bonded stake token moves from `bonded` to the intermediate state of `unbonding`.
-The stake is still locked during the unbonding period.
 The unbonding request is captured and tracked in memory.
 The staking transition is applied in two steps:

 - _at the end of the epoch in which the unbonding request was issued_: the validator's total bonded stake (and consequently [voting power](/glossary/#voting-power) decreases by the unbonded amount when the unbonding is applied at the end of the epoch

-- _at the end of the epoch in which the unbonding period expires_: NTN for the unbonding stake amount are released to the delegator
+- _at the end of the epoch in which the unbonding period expires_: NTN for the unbonding stake amount are minted to the delegator

-::: {.callout-note title="Note" collapse="false"}
+::: {.callout-note title="Example" collapse="false"}
+Alice has [delegated](/glossary/#delegated) stake to a validator.
+She submits an `unbond()` tx to unbond 100 LNTN that is processed and included in a block at time `T`:

-Alice submits an `unbond()` tx that is processed and included in a block at time `T`, where an `UnbondingRequest` object for the necessary voting power change is also created.
-At `T+1`, the [unbonding period](/glossary/#unbonding-period) begins.
+- At `T` Alice's `unbond()` tx is processed and included in a block.
+Alice's 100 LNTN are locked so they cannot be traded.
+An `UnbondingRequest` object for the necessary voting power change is also created.
+- At `T+1`, the [unbonding period](/glossary/#unbonding-period) begins.

 The unbonding request is tracked in memory for application at the end of the epoch in which `T` was processed, when the validator's bonded stake amount and voting power is reduced as follows:

-  - the designated amount of Liquid Newton amount is unlocked and burnt if the stake being unbonded is [delegated](/glossary/#delegated)
+  - the designated amount of Liquid Newton is unlocked and burnt (this step only applies to [delegated](/glossary/#delegated) stake and not [self-bonded](/glossary/#self-bonded) stake)
   - the amount of stake to reduce the unbonding pool by and Alice's share of the unbonding pool is calculated
   - the amount of Newton bonded to the validator is reduced by the unbonding amount, consequently reducing the validator's voting power